Click Here To Schedule A Consultation

 Acne scars occur when the skin’s natural wound-healing response produces an inappropriate amount of new collagen, either in excess or insufficient levels, to repair damage caused by inflammation.
 Atrophic acne scars, including boxcar scars, icepick scars, and rolling scars, are depressions in the skin’s surface that develop when too little collagen is produced.
 A hypertrophic scar is a raised scar that forms when too much new collagen is produced, resulting in a thick, growth-like lesion known as a keloid scar.
 Acne scars can often be even more challenging to treat than the initial breakouts themselves and, for many, may cause feelings of self-consciousness or low self-esteem.
 Consulting with an experienced board-certified dermatologist, such as Dr. Green in NYC, is the best way to develop a safe and effective acne scar treatment plan.

-Most patients with acne scars have several types of acne scars, requiring a unique combination treatment approach to reduce their appearance successfully.
-There are many non-invasive acne scar treatment options, including Microneedling, Subcision with dermal fillers, laser resurfacing, punch excision, steroid injections, and chemical peels.
-Since no two individuals will develop acne scars identically, the best way to determine which treatment options would be most beneficial for your particular scars is by consulting with an expert, such as Dr. Green in NYC.
+No two individuals will develop scars in the same manner, and most patients with acne scars have a mixture of several types of acne scars, requiring a unique combination treatment approach to reduce their appearance successfully.
+There are many non-invasive acne scar treatment options, including traditional and radiofrequency microneedling, subcision with dermal fillers, laser resurfacing, punch excision, steroid injections, and chemical peels.
+Since no two individuals will develop acne scars identically, the best way to determine which treatment options would be most beneficial for your particular type of acne scars is by consulting with an expert, such as Dr. Green in NYC.

 Types of Acne Lesions and Breakouts

 Acne is the most common medical skin condition in the United States, with the American Academy of Dermatology reporting that up to 50 million Americans are affected annually.
-One in every five individuals with breakouts is estimated to develop acne scars.
-Acne breakouts can be categorized from mild to severe.
-Mild acne is mostly non-inflammatory, consisting of blackheads and whiteheads.
+One in every five individuals with breakouts is estimated to develop some type of acne scars.
+Active breakouts can be categorized from mild to severe acne.
+Mild acne is mostly non-inflammatory and consists of blackheads and whiteheads.
 Moderate acne breakouts are more extensive and consist of blackheads, whiteheads, papules, and pustules.
 Breakouts of large, inflamed, painful nodules and cysts characterize severe acne.
+Severe acne is the most likely to result in acne scarring due to the amount of inflammation involved.

 • Blackheads are comedones with an opening at the surface of the skin.
-The characteristic dark color of blackheads is due to the oxidization of sebum, debris, and dead skin cells in the pores.
+Their characteristic dark color is due to the oxidization of sebum, debris, and dead skin cells in the pores.

-• Whiteheads are closed comedones that form when a pore is clogged with dead skin cells and sebum that are not exposed to air but instead are covered with skin, preventing the oxidization of the material inside the pore.
+• Whiteheads are closed comedones that form when a pore is clogged with dead skin cells and sebum.
+These cells are not exposed to air but instead are covered with skin, preventing the oxidization of the material inside the pore.

 • Papules are acne lesions that appear as raised bumps on the skin, typically 1 centimeter or smaller in diameter.
 Papules are lesions that do not contain pus but are composed of a solid material.
 Papules can develop into pustules if they later become filled with pus.